 Over the last few years, VFP has made an effort to get as many of our governing documents as we can on the web so members and supporters can readily access them and answer their own questions.
 We will be looking for other ways to open VFP to careful examination-- because if we want to create a culture of democracy, we have to practice it along the way.

 Bylaws are the most fundamental rules of an organization, akin to the Constitution.
 VFP's bylaws can only be changed by the membership at the annual convention and then only after they've been reviewed and discussed.
-You'll notice that the bylaws are very generally stated.
+Bylaws are very generally stated.
 Anything detailed or dealing with a "one-of-a-kind" situation usually gets decided by the Board as a policy matter.
-We try to keep detailed specifics out of the bylaws since it is so much more cumbersome to amend them than it is to have the Board adopt a policy.

 VFP's Recording Secretary is responsible for seeing that accurate copies of each meeting are posted as soon as they are approved.
 The earliest that minutes can be posted is one month after a meeting or call took place.